HashWarlock/phat-contract-examples/README.md

 # Fat Contract Workshop

-This workshop will demonstrate how to create a game of Roshambo (Rock, Paper, Scissors) in a Fat Contract.
+This workshop will demonstrate how to make a HTTPS request to an indexing service Subgraph to query information about the NounsDAO collection in a Fat Contract.

 ## Introduction